babsey/nest-desktop-docs/user/usage-external/usage-with-visimpl.rst

    - Increase the :bdg:`Delay` to 5ms in :bdg:`Visual Configuration`.

 Acknowledgements
 ----------------

-Thanks for the collaboration on ViSimpl and NEST Desktop:
+Thanks for the collaboration of ViSimpl and NEST Desktop:

 - Félix De Las Pozas Álvarez (Collaboration on ViSimpl and NEST Desktop)
 - Marcel Krüger (Insite as recording backend)